Oil on track for weekly gain as Iran tensions support

 Oil prices rose on Friday and were on track for a weekly increase as geopolitical tensions over Iran remained unresolved, although flagging prospects for global economic growth amid the U.S.-China trade war capped gains.

-U.S. Secretary of State Mike Pompeo said Washington had asked Japan, France, Germany, South Korea, Australia and other nations to join a maritime security initiative in the Middle East so oil and other products can flow through the Strait of Hormuz.
+The United States is separately working on a multinational maritime security initiative in the Gulf.

-“The inability for prices to stage a material and sustained rally despite escalating disruption risk suggests that the current spot market is sufficiently supplied,” RBC analyst Al Stanton said.
+However, oil prices’ reaction to the strains in the Gulf has been relatively muted.
+“It appears that the majority of market participants do not expect a military conflict that would hamper oil shipments,” Commerzbank analyst Carsten Fritsch said.

-Prices were also supported by a large crude inventory draw in the United States, but gains were limited as the fall appeared to have been largely anticipated as U.S. production in the Gulf of Mexico was still feeling the effects of Hurricane Barry.
+Prices also drew support from a crude inventory draw in the United States, but gains were limited as the fall appeared to have been largely anticipated.
+U.S. production in the Gulf of Mexico was still feeling the effects of Hurricane Barry.

-“The crude draw therefore made little impact on crude prices while several indicators pointing to a slowdown of global oil demand growth appear to have taken over market sentiment,” said Jefferies analyst Jason Gammel.
+“Several indicators pointing to a slowdown of global oil demand growth appear to have taken over market sentiment,” Jefferies analyst Jason Gammel said.

-Increasing pessimism about global growth was reflected in Reuters’ polls taken July 1-24 which showed the growth outlook for nearly 90% of the more than 45 economies polled was either downgraded or left unchanged.
+Reuters polls taken July 1-24 showed the growth outlook for nearly 90% of the more than 45 economies surveyed was downgraded or left unchanged.
 That applied not just to this year but also 2020.

 The slowdown in global manufacturing and trade, and the associated hit to oil consumption, largely stems from a U.S.-China trade war that has rumbled on over the last year.

-Trade talks between the two countries broke down in May after getting close to a potential agreement.
-Next week, top U.S. and Chinese negotiators will be meeting for the first time since then.
+Trade talks between the two countries broke down in May after nearing agreement.
+Next week, top U.S. and Chinese negotiators meet for the first time since then.
 Any positive outcome from the meeting is expected to boost oil prices.

-Source: Reuters (Additional reporting by Roslan Khasawneh in SINGAPORE and Aaron Sheldrick in TOKYO; Editing by Mark Potter)
+Source: Reuters (Additional reporting by Roslan Khasawneh in SINGAPORE and Aaron Sheldrick in TOKYO; Editing by Dale Hudson, Mark Potter and Raissa Kasolowsky)